kornosk/phd-web-starter-academic/content/home/experience.md

     location: Washington, DC
     date_start: '2020-05-01'
     date_end: '2020-08-31'
     description: Research in data science, NLP and social media mining focusing on misinformation and fake news in social media.
-Collaborate with researchers from <a href="https://www.cnn.com/politics">CNN</a> and University of Michigan to conduct and weekly report our analysis about the US election at <a href="https://www.cnn.com/2020/08/16/politics/election-2020-polls-biden-trump-breakthrough/index.html">The Breakthrough</a>.
+Collaborate with researchers from <a href="https://www.cnn.com/politics" target="_blank">CNN</a> and University of Michigan to conduct and weekly report our analysis about the US election at <a href="https://www.cnn.com/2020/08/16/politics/election-2020-polls-biden-trump-breakthrough/index.html" target="_blank">The Breakthrough</a>.

   - title: Teaching Assistant
     company: Department of Computer Science, Georgetown University